What Is Vertical Saas | Woman On Computer

 • Industry-specific solutions.
 Because these solutions are designed to meet the specific needs of particular industries or niches, they often provide specialized features and functionality.

 • Deep domain expertise.
-Because vertical SaaS platforms are niche-focused (e.g., financial services, healthcare, real estate, eCommerce, etc.), these software companies are able to develop deep expertise in those niches.
+Since vertical SaaS platforms are niche-focused (e.g., financial services, healthcare, real estate, eCommerce, etc.), these software companies are able to develop deep expertise in those niches.
 They can understand the unique needs and challenges of those industries and develop highly effective and targeted solutions.

 • Targeted marketing strategies.
 Being niche-focused also means the company has to chase down a smaller, more reliable pool of leads.
 This increases conversions and ROI and lowers the customer acquisition cost.